quorten/quorten-blog1/_posts/2019-05-16-kermit-scc-mac.md

 * FreePPP, "faster" alternative to MacPPP, but requires 68020 processor and newer, System 7 and newer.
 It's not faster if you can't get it running, of course.

+Please see this next logical article in the sequence for some information on how to configure Kermit/ZMODEM software on your modern Unix-like PC side.
+Or, for extra credit, how to set up vintage Linux on a Windows 9x-era PC for running the Kermit/ZMODEM software.

+[Copy a Windows 9x disk image over the network]({{ site.baseurl }}/blog/2019/04/06/win9x-disk-image)

 ----------